iltommi/qdb-documentation/source/reference/qdbd.rst

 quasardb is highly scalable and partitions do not interfere with each other.
 The daemon's scheduler will assign incoming requests to the partition with the least workload.

 The ideal number of partitions is close to the number of physical cores your server has.
 By default the daemon chooses the best compromise it can.
-If this value is not satisfactory, you can use the :option:`--partitions` options to set the value manually.
+If this value is not satisfactory, you can use the partitions_count config file option to set the value manually.

 .. note::
     Unless a performance issue is identified, it is best to let the daemon compute the partition count.